chevron_rightWhat is a homeowner's association?

-Payments are due April 1st of each year.
-The association offers a 2-part payment plan (April 1st and July 1st), there is a $25 service fee for this service. contact the administration office for details.
-Payments can be made by cash, check, money order or credit card (3-4% bank processing fee for CC) at the administration building during normal business hours Monday-Friday from 8:00AM – 4:30PM.
-Wed hours are 8AM to 12PM.
-You can also deposit a check in the drop box located by the front door on the administration building or the front gate.
+Payments are due by April 1st of each year.
+The association offers a 2-part payment plan (1st payment April 1st, 2nd payment July 1st), there is a $25 service fee for this service.
+Contact the administration office for details.
+Payments can be made by cash, check, money order or credit card (3-4% bank processing fee for CC) at the administration office during normal business hours, Monday, Tuesday, Thursday, Friday from 8:00AM – 4:30PM, Wednesday 8AM to 12PM.
+You can also deposit a check in the drop box located by the front door on the administration office or the front gate.
 Online payments are not offered.

 chevron_rightWhat happens if I don't pay my dues and fees?